kannans/rails7_redis_fly_io/README.md

 https://proud-field-5321.fly.dev/

-### how to use complete bundle of Bootstrap 5 css framework?
+### How to use complete bundle of Bootstrap 5 css framework?
 Build fast, responsive sites with Bootstrap Powerful, extensible, and feature-packed frontend toolkit.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins.

 Add bootstrap gem for css style